-A recent double-blind, placebo-controlled study has found that an extract of green and black tea improves lower urinary tract symptoms (LUTS) in men.
-LUTS includes a variety of obstructive and uncomfortable symptoms of the urinary tract, such as straining, urgency, and frequency, and affects 50-90% of men over the age of 70.
-Published in the journal, Therapeutic Advances in Urology, the new study provided an extract of green and black tea (as a proprietary formula called AssuriTea® Men’s Health) to two groups of men between the ages of 30 and 70 with moderate to severe LUTS; one group received 1000 mg daily, another received 500 mg daily, and a third, control group received a placebo.
-After 12 weeks, men receiving 1000 mg of the extract reported clinically relevant improvements in symptoms compared to the placebo.
+A double-blind, placebo-controlled study found that an extract of green and black tea improved lower urinary tract symptoms (LUTS) in men.
+LUTS includes a variety of obstructive and uncomfortable symptoms of the urinary tract, such as straining, urgency, and frequency, and affects 50–90% of men over the age of 70.
+Published in Therapeutic Advances in Urology, the study provided an extract of green and black tea (as a proprietary formula called AssuriTea® Men’s Health) to two groups of men between the ages of 30 and 70 with moderate to severe LUTS; one group received 1000 mg daily, another received 500 mg daily, and a third control group received a placebo.
+After 12 weeks, men receiving 1000 mg of the extract reported clinically relevant improvements in symptoms compared to the placebo group.
 The 1000 mg group also experienced a reduction in C-reactive protein, a marker for inflammation.
-While there are some concerns about the study’s methodology—for example, some objective measures of symptoms were inconsistent—this is the first study to show that tea extract can benefit LUTS.
+While there are some concerns about the study’s methodology—for example, some objective measures of symptoms were inconsistent—this was the first study to show that tea extract could improve LUTS.

 Source: Therapeutic Advances in Urology